 The Foundation sets its annual spending policy for endowment funds by applying a percentage, determined annually by the Foundation, to a fund's average net balance.
 Average net balance is based on a rolling sixteen-quarter market value as determined by the Foundation.
 For a fund in existence for fewer than sixteen-quarters, average net balance is calculated for the period the fund has been in existence.
-For the year ended December 31, 2020, the spending distribution percentage was 4.22%.
+For the years ended December 31, 2021 and 2020, the spending distribution percentage was 4.26% and 4.22%, respectively.